tecunningham/tecunningham.github.io/_drafts/two-systems.md

 Explains:

 1. Chaotically bad at judging probabilities. / Can get better with practice -- e.g. weather forecasters, superforecasters /

+**(3) judging which of two stocks is the better investment.**

-# Tips for Managing your Sniffer Dog
+# Implications for Judgment

-The theory has some practical implications for decision-making:

-**Remove irrelevant information.**

-**Reframe the question.**

-**Put information in graphical format.**
+**Present the data in a way that your instincts will recognize it.**

+(frequencies v probabilities)

 [example: table of numbers and timeline]

 You can spot patterns much more quickly if data is shown on a graph, instead of in a table.
 You can immediately see averages, relative values, trends, and cycles.
 Intuitively this is because you have enormous processing power in your visual cortex, and so by piping information through that part of the brain you are able to see many more patterns.
 (Put it this way: how long would it take you to write an algorithm to spot all the patterns you see in a graph?).

+**Ask yourself another question.**

+The theory has some practical implications for decision-making: (reframe the question); (ask yourself another question).

+**Remove irrelevant information.**

+**Work through iteration.** E.g. plot a graph, see how it looks, then modify it.
+Painter who paints, looks, then paints some more.

 **Othering the data**